 INTERSTITIAL CYSTITIS AND ADIPOSE DERIVED MESENCHYMAL STEM CELLS

-It is thought that adipose derived stem cells can differentiate into functional smooth muscle cells, and therefore bladder repair by stem cell treatment may be viable for those suffering with Interstitial Cystitis.
+It is thought that adipose derived stem cells are anti-inflammatory and may be able to differentiate into functional smooth muscle cells, and therefore bladder repair by stem cell treatment may be viable for those suffering with Interstitial Cystitis.
 Patients suffering with IC demonstrate abnormal cell signaling and cytokine release.
 Stem cell treatment may be helpful for interstitial cystitis patients who exhibit mucosal and smooth muscular damage.
 Our protocol uses high doses of stem cells injected intravenously and also intra-vesically (directly into the bladder lumen) and in some cases directly into trigger points in the pelvic floor.

 Not all cases or patients respond to stem cell therapy and outcomes will vary from patient to patient.
 Each patient must be assessed individually to determine the potential for optimal results from this stem cell therapy.